Pageboy/notes/docs/eBookProduction/Ambient Sound in a Fixed-Layout ePub.md

 ---
-hide:
- - navigation
 tags:
   - ebookproduction
   - indesign
+date: 2025-02-16
+updated: 2025-02-24
+title: Ambient Sound in a Fixed-Layout ePub
 ---
 > [!note]
 > This is  just for Apple Books